«Previous Next»

 Riding Mower Converted Into Self-Propelled Air Compressor

 Myrick does custom welding out of his shop and uses a big air storage tank to power all the air tools inside the shop.
-“I can roll the self-propelled compressor outside the shop, start it up and use it to fill the tank.
-The tank can hold enough air to run my air tools for two to three days,” says Myrick.
+“I can roll the self-propelled compressor outside the shop, start it up, and use it to fill the tank.
+The tank can hold enough air to run my air tools for 2 to 3 days,” says Myrick.
 “By moving the compressor outside, I don’t have to listen to it run or breathe diesel fumes as I work inside.”

-He started with a Sears Craftsman riding mower equipped with a belt-driven transmission and stripped it down to the frame, keeping the transmission, steering system, wheels and axles.
+He started with a Sears Craftsman riding mower equipped with a belt-driven transmission.
+He stripped it down to the frame, keeping the transmission, steering system, wheels, and axles.
 He remounted the steering wheel on the right side of the frame and mounted a small gearshift lever beside it.
-Then he attached a pulley to the starter motor off a Briggs & Stratton welder and bolted the motor under the frame.
-The push button-operated, battery-powered motor is used to belt-drive the transmission.
+Then, he attached a pulley to the starter motor off a Briggs & Stratton welder and bolted the motor under the frame.
+The push button-operated, battery-powered motor belt-drives the transmission.
 A metal rod runs from the motor to the transmission and is used to make the machine go forward or backward.

 Click here to download page story appeared in.